 Here is a hybrid model.
 Cell phones are sold through service provider outlets like Sprint, Verizon, and AT&T. In addition to their stores, they also sell through other retail channels like Best Buy and Radio Shack, and many retail websites.

 Some clothing manufactures are selling directly from their websites, some aren't.
 Some, like Lands End, do both.

-Kohler (a well known plumbing fixtures manufacturer) doesn't sell from their factory, but they sell one line of lower priced products through Home Depot and a premium line to their more exclusive retail outlets.
-Most people don't realize the distinction in the two product lines until they study the products carefully or talk to a plumber.
+Kohler (a well-known plumbing fixtures manufacturer) doesn't sell from their factory, but they sell one line of lower-priced products through Home Depot and a premium line to their more exclusive retail outlets.
+Most people don't realize the distinction between the two product lines until they study the products carefully or talk to a plumber.

-There are many different business models that are quite effective in the marketplace.
+Many different business models are quite effective in the marketplace.
 Who is right?
 The real point is that a variety of business models can be effective, i.e. the business model is not sacrosanct.
 There is a spectrum of possible models and they all can succeed or fail for reasons beyond the business model.